Originally published: May 2025

 Discretionary grounds include:

 To serve a Section 8 notice, letting agents and landlords must download and complete Form 3 from the Government website.
-This form must be served in a way permitted by the tenancy agreement's terms.
+This form must be served in accordance with the terms of the tenancy agreement.

-Agents and landlords should keep a clear audit trail and solid evidence, if applicable, of tenant breaches to support the grounds for possession.
-Missing key information can lead to delays or an invalid notice, potentially allowing tenants to stay in the property.
+Agents and landlords should maintain a clear audit trail and, if applicable, solid evidence of tenant breaches to support the grounds for eviction.
+Missing key information can lead to delays or an invalid notice, potentially allowing tenants to remain in the property.

-If the tenants do not leave the property after the allotted notice period, depending on the ground provided, lettings agents and landlords will need to apply to the court for a possession order.
+Suppose the tenants don't leave the property after the allotted notice period, depending on the ground provided.
+In that case, letting agents and landlords will need to apply to the court for a possession order.

-If a landlord or letting agent is unsure, they should seek legal advice about serving a Section 8 notice and the notice period that should be provided.
+If a landlord or letting agent is unsure, they should seek legal advice on serving a Section 8 notice and the required notice period.

 A Section 8 notice can be issued anytime after a breach occurs during an assured or assured shorthold tenancy.
-It can be served if the tenant breaches terms or the landlord needs the property for approved reasons.
+It can be served if the tenant breaches the terms or if the landlord needs the property for an approved reason.

 Each ground has a specific notice period that agents must adhere to.
-Letting agents and landlords must know any prerequisite requirements for certain Section 8 grounds.
-It could be considered invalid if this correct information isn’t completed before the section is served.
+Letting agents and landlords must know the prerequisites for certain Section 8 grounds.
+It could be considered invalid if the correct information isn’t completed before the section is served.

 Letting agents and landlords must ensure all information on Form 3 is complete and correct before issuing it.
 Essential details include: